Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Users report that, occasionally, the agent provides inaccurate answers.

-You need to use metrics from the Analytics tab in Copilot Studio to identify the cause of the inaccuracies.
+**You need to use metrics from the Analytics tab in Copilot Studio to identify the cause of the inaccuracie**s.

 Which two options should you use?
 Each correct answer presents part of the solution.